 -5.
 Keep thy shop and thy shop shall keep thee.

-Modern Americans should see Franklin's Credo quote in the context of Poor Richard's Almanack.
+Accordingly, modern Americans should see Franklin's Credo quote in the same context as the Almanack.

-In his own "shop," Franklin invented the lightning rod, he established Philadelphia's prototype of a public library, and worked as a printer and engraver.
+In his own "shop," Franklin invented the lightning rod, he established Philadelphia's prototype of a public library, and served as the young nation's first Postmaster General.
 He would appeal to Thomas Edison or Henry Ford, more than to Benjamin Spock or Linus Pauling.
 Having said that, the Post Office Department should have quoted something more interesting or personal in its take on Franklin.

 When I thought about redesigning the Credo stamps, I decided to eliminate Franklin altogether and use a quote from James Madison.
 Franklin supported the Revolution and signed the Declaration of Independence, but he had no further role in writing or framing the foundational documents that we use today.